ct-clmsn/zmq-collectives-rs/README.md

 Binomial Tree) in Rust using [0MQ](https://zeromq.org).
 The library provides log2(N) algorithmic performance for each collective operation over N compute hosts.

-These algorithms are used in HPC (high performance computing) / Supercomputing libraries and runtime systems like MPI and OpenSHMEM.
+Collective communication algorithms are used in HPC (high performance computing) / Supercomputing libraries and runtime systems such as [MPI](https://www.open-mpi.org) and [OpenSHMEM](http://openshmem.org).

 Documentation for this library can be found on it's [wiki](https://github.com/ct-clmsn/zmq-collectives-rs/wiki).